Table of Contents

 1. Understand the Requirements

 Before drawing anything, gather information about what the software needs to do.
-Talk to clients, users, or stakeholders to understand their goals and needs.
+Conduct interviews with clients, users, or stakeholders to gain a deeper understanding of their goals and needs.

 - Tasks: Hold meetings, create user stories, or write down requirements.